platformatic/platformatic/docs/reference/db/configuration.md

 #### `typescript` compilation options

-The `typescript` can also be an object to customize the compilation.
+The `typescript` option can also be an object to customize the compilation.
 Here are the supported options:

 * `enabled` (`boolean`): enables compilation
 * `tsConfig` (`string`): path to the `tsconfig.json` file relative to the configuration